mathiasertl/django-ca/docs/source/install.rst

 The fastest and by far easiest way to run django-ca with :ref:`docker-compose <docker-compose>`.

-The docker-compose file includes everything you need for a sophisticated setup: a PostgreSQL database, an NGINX webserver, a uWSGI application server a distibuted Redis cache and a Celery task worker.
+The docker-compose file includes everything you need for a sophisticated setup: a PostgreSQL database, an NGINX web server, a uWSGI application server a distributed Redis cache and a Celery task worker.

 ***********************************************
 As Django app (in your existing Django project)